Ain't It Funny: Critical response

 The song received mixed to positive reviews.
 Josh Freedom du Lac of Wall of Sound wrote that "Ain't It Funny" steals its melody "wholesale" from Madonna's "La Isla Bonita", although it has a better rhythmic base.
 He concluded that it still "sort of runs in place, as though Lopez recorded it while standing on a treadmill".
 Sal Cinquemani of Slant Magazine responded positively to the song, calling it "terribly infectious".
 However he criticized the "overpowering choir of back-up vocalists" that sing the chorus.
-Jake Barnes of Dot Music called the song bland, writing that Lopez should "check out" Jill Scott's 2000 song "One Is the Magic Number" for how Latin pop "should be done properly".
+Jake Barnes of Dotmusic called the song bland, writing that Lopez should "check out" Jill Scott's 2000 song "One Is the Magic Number" for how Latin pop "should be done properly".
 Billboard's Chuck Taylor praised the song's production as "Grade A" and its lyrics as "smart".

 Chart performance

 "Ain't It Funny" was a commercial success, peaking within the top ten in multiple countries.
 In Poland, the song peaked at No. 1 for eight weeks on the Polish Singles Chart.
 In the United Kingdom, the song peaked at No. 3, making it her fifth top-ten single there, gaining popularity there it is still played on many radio stations regularly.
 "Ain't It Funny" charted at No. 3 in several other countries including the Netherlands, Romania and Sweden.
 In Sweden, it exceeded sales of 10,000 copies and was certified Gold by the Swedish Recording Industry Association.
 In Belgium, the song peaked at No. 8 in Flanders and No. 5 in Wallonia.
 "Ain't It Funny" debuted and peaked at No. 25 in Australia on September 2, 2001.
 "Ain't It Funny" peaked at No. 9 in Norway, and Ireland for the week ending August 9, 2001.
 The single debuted at No. 14 in Switzerland on July 29, 2001, and peaked at No. 9 three weeks later.
 It had a successful chart run in Switzerland, remaining on the Swiss Singles Chart for a total of twenty-six weeks.
 In Spain, "Ain't It Funny" peaked at No. 10 for the week ending July 28, 2001.
-Additionally, it reached the top twenty in Germany, Austria, Denmark, Hungary and Italy.
+Additionally, it reached the top twenty in Germany, Austria, France, Denmark, Hungary and Italy.